Veterans Health – Starting With VUpdated: March 24, 2021

 There are VA healthcare options for those with hepatitis.
 If you have concerns about the virus, speak to a primary care provider to see what tests may need to be run.

 VA Voluntary Service

 The program known as VA Voluntary Service (VAVS) is involved in bringing more Americans into volunteer service programs.
 Their efforts in this area have led VA Voluntary Service to join forces with another program called United We Serve to place more volunteers in the position to help in a larger pool of events, outreach, and care.

-VA Voluntary Service works with more than 75,000 volunteers each year, bringing an approximate total of 11 million hours of volunteer service to help American veterans.
+VA Voluntary Service works with more than 75,000 volunteers annually, bringing approximately 11 million hours of volunteer service to help American veterans.

 You can sign up to be a VA Voluntary Service volunteer by calling or emailing the closest Department of Veterans Affairs facility to you.
 Tell the operator you are interested in volunteering with VA Voluntary Service to learn where you will need to participate in a VA interview, background check where applicable, orientation and training, etc. Use this handy tool to find the VA facility nearest you.